Andrew Kerr (festival co-founder): Life

 Born in Ewell, Surrey, in 1933, Kerr's childhood during the war years was spent in south Oxfordshire, but he was evacuated to Ilfracombe for a period, and immediately afterwards the family was farming in the area.
 He was at school at Radley College.
 He spent his National Service as a stores assistant at Portsmouth in the Royal Navy, in which his father also served.

-For ten years following 1958 he was employed as personal assistant to Randolph Spencer Churchill, who was writing the official biography of his father, Sir Winston Churchill.
+For ten years following 1958 he was employed as personal assistant to Randolph Spencer Churchill, who was writing the official biography of his father, Winston Churchill.

 After organising Glastonbury Fair in 1971, Kerr continued to manage the Glastonbury Festival site up until the mid-1980s.

 In 1992, Kerr put on the Whole Earth Show in Dorset, promoting organic agriculture and sustainable technologies.
 BBC Radio 4 carried the first wind-powered broadcast from the show, while Tibetan priests blessed the site and those present.

 Kerr was a consistent advocate of the benefits of aerobic composting, and has spoken on TV and radio about composting and the potential of compost funerals.

 Kerr spent his last years in Pilton, Somerset, home of the Glastonbury Festival.